andreasdominik/ADoSnipsFire/README.md

 This is a skill for the SnipsHermesQnD framework for Snips.ai to control an Amazon Fire Stick.

- The full documentation of the QnD franework is just work-in-progress!
+ The full documentation of the QnD framework is just work-in-progress!
  Current version can be visited here:

  [Framework documentation](https://andreasdominik.github.io/ADoSnipsQnD/dev)